Information for members

 Senior Common Room

-For security reasons it is important that the SCR is left locked at all times outside of the lunch and dinner periods.
+For security reasons it is helpful if the SCR is kept locked after dinner periods.

-Apart from SCR charges, the termly battels will include other items such as wine purchases and book purchases under the Blackwell’s agreement.
+As well as SCR charges, the termly battels will include other items, such as wine purchases and book purchases under the Blackwell’s agreement.

-Blackwell’s operate a system whereby College members receive a 15% discount on book purchases.
+Blackwell’s operates a system whereby College members receive a 19% discount on everything except rare books and Blackwell's gift cards.
 Invoices are sent to Mansfield and then appear on termly battels.

-It is possible to purchase wine from the College cellar.
+Wine may be purchased from the College cellar.
 The key to the cellar is available from the Porter’s Lodge and you will also need to use your electronic fob to gain entry.
-There is a signing sheet for any wine taken, which will then be charged to battels.
+A cellar slip should be completed for all wine purchased.
+Advice on this can be sought from the Bar & Cellar Manager.
+Wine purchased will then be charged to battels.

-Your mail can be collected at any time from the Porter’s Lodge, where a pigeon hole has been organised for you.
-Mail is not delivered to the College during Christmas and Easter closed periods.
+Your mail can be collected at any time from the Porter’s Lodge, where a pigeon hole will have been organised for you.
+Mail is not delivered to the College during the University’s Christmas and Easter closed periods.

 Keys and Electronic Fob

-The College is not staffed during the Christmas closure period which is normally from 23rd December to the first weekday after New Year’s day.
+The College is not staffed during the Christmas closure period.
 Access to the College is still permitted during these periods.

 SCR Meal Arrangements

-On Sundays there is no lunch but dinner is served at 7pm.
+On Sundays there is no lunch but dinner is served between 6pm and 7pm.
 This must be booked by 10am on Saturday.

-The Administrative Staff have the use of the Senior Common Room from noon until
+Please note that the Administrative Staff can have the use of the Senior Common Room from noon until 12:45pm.

-These are posted in the SCR and the Lodge.
+These are displayed in the Lodge and the Chapel Dining Hall.

 Meals and tables are prepared only for those members who book in.